Life Insurance for Vicodin users.

 Hydrocodone can also be combined with a variety of other chemicals to form other medications such as:

-And Norco which will typically receive the same type of treatment by most life insurance underwiters.
+And Norco will typically receive the same type of treatment by most life insurance underwriters.

 Questions that will be directly addressed will include: